ably/ably-java/README.md

 This library targets the Ably 1.2 client library specification and supports [all principal 1.2 features](https://www.ably.io/download/sdk-feature-support-matrix).

+## Known limitations

+There are no recorded limitations for this client library SDK.

 ## Using the Realtime API

 ### Introduction